zackpyle/etch-docs/docs/docs/conditional-logic/basic-conditions.md

 ...you get the point.

-Perhaps a more efficient way to do it would be "greater or less than specific value" checks.
+Perhaps a more efficient (requires less star elements) and flexible(since it supports decimal values) way to do it would be "greater or less than specific value" checks.

 ```html
 {#if props.rating >= 1}